Voices from the fight: An oral history of the four-year movement to defeat Donald Trump

 Gina Raimondo See bio

 The Women’s March was the moment that I observed palpably the fear turned. … It was in stages.
 It was fear, anger and then action.
-The Women’s March, the reality had set in: He is our president, and we got to move beyond fear and move to action.
+The Women’s March, the reality had set in: He is our president, and we’ve got to move beyond fear and move to action.

 Margie Omero